brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 ### How exactly will I link to driver dynamically?

 There are two ways to do this!
-Either you make our own loader to dynamically link to the libraries like what [volk](https://github.com/zeux/volk) does or you use the [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader) developed by the Khronos Group.
+You use the [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader) developed by the Khronos Group.
+You can link to this loader either dynamically (like what volk does or the normal way) or statically (what we will do).
 For help with the former method, refer to the following resources (if you want to make your own loader instead of using [volk](https://github.com/zeux/volk) or [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader)) :

 * For Linux or other Unix based systems : <https://tldp.org/HOWTO/Program-Library-HOWTO/dl-libraries.html>
 * For Windows : <https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking>